Dhavan4973/Unified-Authentication/README.md

 # Unified Authentication System

-A python GUI integrated attendance system using face recognition to take attendance.
+A python GUI integrated attendance system using Authentication System to take attendance.

-In this python project, I have made an attendance system which takes attendance by using face recognition technique.
+In this python project, I have made anAuthentication System which takes attendance by using face recognition technique.
 I have also intergrated it with GUI (Graphical user interface) so it can be easy to use by anyone.
 GUI for this project is also made on python using tkinter.

 TECHNOLOGY USED: